 Neurochemicals can travel different pathways to activate receptors that start the vomiting process.

-A trigger zone in your brain may pick up immune changes, or sense the presence of drugs or toxins.
+A trigger zone in your brain may pick up immune changes or sense the presence of drugs or toxins.
 Or the medulla (part of your brainstem) may gather relevant information from different parts of your body.
 Or your vagus nerve, which runs from your brainstem to your GI tract, may signal that something is abnormal in your gut.

 But the end result is always the same: Your last meal rockets up — and out.

-Dr. Goldman says that common causes of vomiting in adults include:
+Common causes of vomiting in adults include:

 - Viruses (gastroenteritis, aka “stomach flu”) and bacteria (food poisoning).